(erroneously: Satyrus kluggi)

 The pupa is green with yellow ridges.
 It is suspended from a cremaster on or near a foodplant.
 Its length is about 1.5 cms.

 The adult butterflies have a wing span of about 4 cms.
-The upper surfaces of the wings are orange with dark brown markings, and an eyespot on each wing.
+The upper surfaces of the wings are orange with variable dark brown markings, and an eyespot on each wing.
 The males have an extra dark line running from near the middle of each forewing to the middle of the hind margin.
 This sex-brand appears silver in some angles of the lighting.

 The undersides are very similar, but the eyespots under the hindwings are vestigial.